kubesphere/website/content/en/docs/project-administration/project-and-multicluster-project.md

 {{</ notice >}}

-3. To delete a multi-cluster project, choose **Delete Project** from the drop-down menu.
+1. To delete a multi-cluster project, choose **Delete Project** from the drop-down list.
 In the dialog that appears, enter the project name and click **OK** to confirm the deletion.

    {{< notice warning >}}